Pankaj-Str/Complete-Python-Bootcamp/Day 01 /Python Variables.md

 # Python Variables, Constants and Literals

-Certainly!
-Let's create a tutorial on Python variables, constants, and literals for your website, codeswithpankaj.com.

-### Tutorial: Python Variables, Constants, and Literals

 #### Introduction:
 Welcome to CodesWithPankaj.com!
 In this tutorial, we'll explore the fundamental concepts of variables, constants, and literals in Python.
 Understanding these concepts is crucial for effective programming.
 Let's dive in!